stat4reg/Causal_CNN/README.md

+This repository includes supplementary material to the manuscript Ghasempour, Moosavi and de Luna (2022, Convolutional neural networks for valid and efficient causal inference; soon to be published on arXiv.

 Simulation
 ----------

-Here the packages that are neccesary to running the the simulation are called.
+Below are the packages that are neccesary for running the simulation study.

 ``` r
 library(DNNCausal)